Free trial

 Example: Our virtual assistant can expect to perform these and related tasks on a daily and/or weekly basis.

-• Respond to general customer inquiries (shipping questions, returns, and questions that aren’t listed in our frequently asked questions) via email or social media
+• Responding to general customer inquiries (shipping questions, returns, and questions that aren’t listed in our frequently asked questions) via email or our social media platforms.

-• Maintain a log of our data on Excel
+• Maintaining a log of our data in Excel.

-• Use software such as Trello to keep track of tasks
+• Using software such as Trello to keep track of tasks

-• Proofread social media and other public posts
+• Proofreading social media copy and other public posts on our company website.

 Skills: In this section, explain the everyday skills you expect your virtual assistant to use throughout the course of their job.
 List technical and interpersonal skills to the best of your ability.

-Example: We’re looking for team members who are strong in the areas outlined below.
+Example: We’re looking for an experienced virtual assistant who is strong in the areas outlined below:

 • Strong interpersonal skills